 Bear in mind that because a basic bank account does not come with an overdraft facility, you will only be able to spend the money you have in your account at that time when you come to use your contactless debit card.

 A prepaid card is another useful option for someone with poor looking to gain access to a contactless debit card.
-These are usually offered by fintech companies, or alternative banking solutions, like us here at Suits Me.
+These are usually offered by fintech companies, or alternative solutions, like us here at Suits Me®.

 Opening an account is easy and can normally be done online.
-You will be issued with a physical debit card and also be able to use the bank’s app as a digital debit card, both of which can be used to carry out contactless payments.
+You will be issued with a physical debit card and also be able to use our app as a digital debit card, both of which can be used to carry out contactless payments.

 They are called prepaid cards because you must load money onto them before you can use them to pay for things.
 You can transfer money from other accounts or load cash onto them at various dedicated locations.
 Prepaid cards also come with an account number and sort code, meaning you can also receive third-party payments through them.